-Islands of the Gulf was (narrowly) New Zealand’s first locally made TV documentary series — written, presented and produced by the country’s first female producer, Shirley Maddock.
-Intended as a one-off programme about the islands of the Hauraki Gulf, it ran to five half-hour episodes examining everyday life in the area, at a time when Kiwi faces were still a novelty on screen.
+Islands of the Gulf was New Zealand’s first local documentary series — written, presented and produced by Aotearoa’s first female producer, Shirley Maddock.
+Intended as a one-off programme about the islands of the Hauraki Gulf, it ran to five half-hour episodes examining life in the Gulf, in an era when Kiwi faces were still a screen novelty.
 Aviation legend Fred Ladd provided aerial footage.
-Maddock’s tie-in book was extensively reprinted and, in 1983, she revisited the area in a documentary for TVNZ. in 2018 Maddock's daughter presented an updated series.
+Maddock’s tie-in book was extensively reprinted.
+In 1983, she revisited the area in a TVNZ documentary.
+In 2018 Maddock's daughter presented an updated series.